3dcitydb/3dcitydb-docs/source/impexp/cli.rst

 .. option:: --use-plugin=<plugin[=true|false]>[,<plugin[=true|false]>...]

-   Comma-separated list of plugins that shall be enabled (default) or disabled on startup.
+   Comma-separated list of plugins that shall be enabled (default: ``true``) or disabled (``false``) on startup.
 Use the fully qualified class name of the plugin to uniquely identify it.
+   Disabling unnecessary plugins can increase performance.

 .. option:: --ade-extensions=<folder>